aws-ia/cfn-abi-aws-reference-guide/docs/sample-patterns/cloudtrail-patterns.md

 #### Scenario 1 : For partner integrations that leverage ABI CloudTrail module

 We recommend to provide an option in your main template to enable the CloudTrail module.
 Keep this option **disabled by default**.
-Considering the cost associated with CloudTrail when second trail is created unintentionlly, we recommend to have this option disabled by default and let customers choose to enable this option.
+Considering the cost associated with CloudTrail when second trail is created unintentionally, we recommend to have this option disabled by default and let customers choose to enable this option.

 This allows the customers who do not have the CloudTrail trails enabled, to enable it as part of the deployment of your solution.